damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

    1. [x] _not relevant_ People Ops: Add new team member to the next monthly GitLab 101 call
    1. [ ] People Ops: Remove team member from Team Call Agenda and re-arrange the days on which team members speak in the Team Call Agenda.
    1. [ ] Manager: Add entry to Team Call agenda to announce departure of team member: 'X is no longer with GitLab'.
+   1. [ ] PeopleOps: Remove former team member from the next Retro meeting and the Kickoff meeting that's scheduled and save for all events in the future.
 1. [ ] People Ops: Remove team member from [team page](https://about.gitlab.com/team).
 Don't forget to remove the profile picture.
 1. [ ] People Ops: Remove team member from phishing testing platform
 1. [x] _not relevant_ People Ops: Check if new team member indicated who they were referred by.